Capsule Endoscopy in Illinois

 A small bowel capsule endoscopy involves an endoscopic procedure where a pill, which has a camera and a battery in it, is swallowed by the patient and captures numerous images of the patient's small bowel or intestine.
 Approximately 60,000 pictures are taken, which, when compiled, in essence make a "movie" of the patient's small intestine.

 At GI Alliance of Illinois, a small bowel capsule endoscopy procedure is commonly performed to discover the cause of unexplained bleeding or anemia.
 It could be used to look at the small intestine to extensively evaluate an atypical x-ray, abdominal pain, or diarrhea.
-Confer with our GI providers in Chicago, IL, Peoria, IL, and Bloomington, IL to schedule a capsule endoscopy to make sure your intestinal health is prioritized.
+Confer with our GI providers in Chicago, IL, Peoria, IL, and Normal, IL to schedule a capsule endoscopy to make sure your intestinal health is prioritized.

 What should my expectations be before my capsule endoscopy?